Nagendra1997/mesibo-documentation/synchronization.md

 ## Using the sync API
 When your call to `read()` returns zero messages(which means there are no messages available in the local database for the user you are calling read), you may request for a `sync`.
 The `sync` method takes two parameters:
 - **count** The number of messages you want to synchronize
-- **OnSync** A callback function which will be called when sync completes.
+- **OnSync** A callback function that will be called when sync completes.

 Note that a call to `read()` is synchronous while the call to `sync()` is asynchronous.
-The result of your `sync` request will be avialble through the listener `on_sync`.
+The result of your `sync` the request will be available through the listener `on_sync`.
 The call to `sync` checks messages stored on the mesibo server and transfers those messages to your local database.
 The number of messages that have been synced will be available as a parameter `count` in the `on_sync` listener.
 You can read `count` number of messages using `read()`.

 For example,